What you need to know about clogged milk ducts

 How to treat clogged milk ducts

 While some plugged ducts may resolve away on their own, most will require additional measures.
 Your IBCLC will help you identify the underlying cause of the clog, the best treatment method for you, and together you can make a plan to prevent future clogs.
-In the meantime, there are several effective ways to clear plugs–here are a few of our recommended techniques.
+In the meantime:

 - Check your baby’s latch.
 If your baby isn’t latching correctly, they won’t be able to efficiently remove milk from the breast which can lead to plugs.
 Talk to your IBCLC if you have questions or concerns about your baby’s latch.